Avaray/dav.one/src/content/article/the-ways-and-costs-of-generating-graphics-using-stable-diffusion/index.md

 I think that Google Colab is a good place for training models, but not for generating graphics.
 If you wan't to pay for a service, I recommend [renting a server](/the-ways-and-costs-of-generating-graphics-using-stable-diffusion#renting-servers).

-Recently, I've found a way to use InvokeAI on Free Google Colab.
-You can find it [here](https://www.reddit.com/r/StableDiffusion/comments/1g7syo7/invokeai_v520_colab_notebook_tutorial/).
+Recently, I've found a repository that allows you to use InvokeAI on Free Tier.
+You can find it [here](https://github.com/i-huzaifa-arshad/InvokeAi-Colab).
+I assume that with [tunneling](https://ngrok.com/our-product/secure-tunnels), it's possible to use other UIs.
+However, I don't intend to check it, as generating images on Colab is currently several times slower than on a single RTX 4090.
+For me, it's not worth it.

 ## Dedicated Websites